Research Degrees Management System FAQs

 The minor corrections process will not change: examiners will continue to correspond with students off-system, via email.

-Students will only need to submit their thesis once, on one platform.
-They will continue using Research Theses Digital Submission (RTDS) until the specific day (to be confirmed) that the new Research Degrees Management System (RDMS) system launches in early September.
+They will continue using Research Theses Digital Submission (RTDS) until the specific day (to be confirmed) that Research Degrees Examination Management in eVision is launched.

 Contact